ahdinosaur/The-Git-Rap/README.md

 man, is the tool to help you help yourself man, then name the tool before you wreck yourself run man git to get knowledge and wealth

+so git hubbers just keep iterating git tag all them versions keep the changelog stating a brief description of things dun change always using semantic versioning raaaaanges its not dangerous internet strangers open-source bangers coding in hangers pull request slangers that you dont wanna anger drink git kool-aide its a powerful potion

+zomg bro that commit its so sick just allow me to do git cherry-pick

+because its too legit to quit
+with the git cherry pick
+we do it like this

+head in the cloud thinking about workflow rebase when git pull or you will get hurt yo so pop that stash like a collared shirt bro grammers dont go into interactive mode squash my commit and i will explode if you regress my feature i'll unleash the hypnotoad

 so, back to the lesson at hand git status to determine to the plan